 When talking about excess water weight and bloating, sodium is always part of the discussion.
-Apart from regulating blood volume, blood pressure and supporting muscle contraction and nerve function, sodium is critical to proper fluid balance.
+In addition to regulating blood volume, blood pressure and supporting muscle contraction and nerve function, sodium is critical to proper fluid balance.

-Sodium, however, is not the only mineral you want to keep an eye on.
+Sodium, however, is not the only mineral you need to keep an eye on.
 Calcium, magnesium, potassium and sodium are all critical to fluid balance and proper hydration status.

 So does eating salt cause water retention?
 And why do you always balloon-up after eating Chinese food or slamming a pepperoni pizza?

-Unless you suffer from a medical condition, I’d advise against restricting salt intake (especially if you’re physically active).
-Recent data has disproven the link between sodium and heart disease and actually shown that dietary salt restriction may adversely impact health (i.e. increaseing heart disease risk).
+Unless you suffer from a medical condition, however, I’d strongly advise against restricting salt intake, especially if you’re physically active.
+Recent data has disproven the link between sodium and heart disease and actually shown that dietary salt restriction may adversely impact health (and increase heart disease risk!).

 The salt debate is a prime example of missing the forest for the trees.

 Using a dash of salt on your scrambled eggs is not the issue here.
-We’re simply not consuming enough micronutrient-rich food to maintain proper fluid balance.
-Inadequate potassium (critical for balancing sodium in the body), for instance, is one of the most widespread nutritional deficiencies today.
+We’re simply not consuming enough micronutrient-rich food in our diets to maintain proper fluid balance.
+Potassium is critical for balancing sodium in the body.
+But potassium deficiency is one of the most widespread nutritional deficiencies today.